divyanshluthra/SmaartaEkadashiReminder/README.md

 Ekadashi vrat tithi calculated as per Smaarta tradition, you will get reminders since 2 days prior.
+There is also every vrat katha(fasting story), which is sourced from authentic publications of Gita Press, Gorakhpur.